MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## How to view inventory

-To view an inventory of devices in your organization with Microsoft 365 Apps, perform the following steps:
+To view an inventory of devices in your organization with Microsoft 365 Apps installed, perform the following steps:

 1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com), and then go to **Health** > **Inventory** in the navigation pane.
 2. If you haven't viewed inventory before, complete the setup wizard.